Researcher, Educator, Author, Speaker, Big-Picture Thinker, and

 Susan Bosak collects optical illusions.
 "I like optical illusions because nothing is ever as it seems.
 Life is a lot like that."

 Susan is skilled at big-picture complexity thinking and synthesis.
 Her research and education work connects the dots across broad themes – human development, life course and aging, health and wellbeing, education and lifelong learning, community building, communication, literacy, design, intergenerational, science and ecology.

-As an educator, her "classroom" stretches across the continent; she enjoys working with communities and organizations throughout Canada and the United States.
+As an author, Susan believes that stories are one of the most powerful tools we can use to change ourselves and the world.
 The stories we create and share are everything.
 Research in marketing, politics, and social change shows the thing is far less important than the story of the thing.

 "Words and pictures go together so deliciously," says Susan.
 "It's like chocolate and peanut butter.
 They're great on their own, but all the better when they're together!"

-She headed an eight-year project to develop the classic science resource book Science Is..., which has been translated into ten languages and is used in schools and universities internationally.
+Susan also developed the classic science resource book Science Is..., which has been translated into ten languages and is used in schools and universities internationally.
 Her other bestsellers include A Little Something and How to Build the Grandma Connection.

 Her books have received many honors, including Parents' Choice, Teachers' Choice, Children's Choice, the Joan Fassler Award for an Outstanding Contribution to Literature, two Benjamin Franklin Awards, and a Visionary Award.

 Susan has a diverse background.
 She holds degrees in English and Sociology, and the applied social science of Human Communication with a specialty in community and multigenerational issues.
-In addition to the social sciences, she has a background in the natural sciences.
+In addition to the social sciences, she has done work in the natural sciences.
 She is a certified Warm Data Lab Host (accredited by the International Bateson Institute), and has been an active member of several organizations, including National Council on Family Relations (NCFR); American Society on Aging (ASA); International Reading Association (IRA); International Communication Association (ICA); International Listening Association (ILA); and International Society for General Semantics (ISGS).